trpc/trpc/www/docs/nextjs/nextjs.md

 }
 ```

-If the strict mode is too much, at least enable `strictNullChecks`:
+If strict mode is too much, at least enable `strictNullChecks`:

 ```json
 // tsconfig.json